kiba/Writings/for_science/chp8_bootstrapping.md

 In the event of total failure to win the war, the Cylon unit Delta was given the task to recolonize a different part of the multiverse as it seen fit, never to return to the origin reality.

 It had started by setting up a trading account in James Archer's name, given that the unit was in fact a state-less individual and not human.
 It was uncertain of how the local authority would react, and worse how James would react.
-James was afflicted with a disease/condition labeled as 'Mad Science' which caused pychosis in James and forced scientific and technological invention.
+James was afflicted with a disease/condition labeled as 'Mad Science' which caused psychosis in James and forced scientific and technological invention.
 An adverse reaction would cause danger to this human and his surrounding, and it wouldn't be a beneficial outcome for all involved.

 In any case, the machine had dutifully continued its role as a trading quant, taking advantage of trading know-hows pioneered by Colonial civilization and subsequent refinement by Cylon traders.